 Several days later I had another opportunity to visit Amber.
 Her face brightened when she saw me, and again I experienced that déjà vu.
 It was as though I had seen her before, but I could not place where.

 This time Hopie was there.
 "You know, Daddy, about what Roulette said..." she began somewhat diffidently.

 "All true," I murmured, embarrassed.

 "It helps me to understand.
 I shouldn't have judged you."

 "You are my daughter," I said.
 "Judge me as you will."

 "Just hug me, Daddy," she said.

 So I hugged her.
 I knew that her adjustment was not complete, but perhaps, in her deepest emotion, she was coming to terms with the new reality.
 I could not blame her for not liking a sundered family; at her age I had lost mine, except for my sister Spirit, and I knew the horror of that.
 I would have protected her from this experience if I could have.

 Amber was watching, her face blank.
 Hopie glanced at her.
 "Oops, I didn't think," she murmured.
 "You'd better hug her, too, Daddy."

-The Transport of Tanana and Not to another?
-Perhaps Hopie was right to Abbarrance of the Company of the Company "Amber, I will hug you too," I said in Spanish.
+Because the girl did not understand affection shown to one and not to another?
+Perhaps Hopie was right.

+"Amber, I will hug you too," I said in Spanish.

 She came to me somewhat timidly, and I took her in my arms and squeezed her.
 She was somewhat stiff, unfamiliar with this, but I could tell by her bodily reaction that she liked it.
 She had probably been denied such simple, direct expressions of familiarity or affection.

 "I'll have to give her hugging lessons," Hopie said judiciously in English.
 Then, in Spanish: "Amber is improving in writing."

 "Good enough," I said, turning the girl loose.
 "Did I explain to you, Hopie, how she changes languages?"

 "No. She's been locked here in Spanish ever since you changed her.
 She doesn't understand English anymore."

 Which was odd, now that I considered it.
 She had been able to tell me what she had heard in English, yet could no longer understand it directly.
 "Amber, may we experiment with you?"
 I asked.

 She shrugged, not objecting.

 "Look at the gem," I said.
 "Look deep at the termite; go into your trance."

 She obeyed.
 Hopie watched, fascinated.